Not everyone is keen to jet off abroad when they have young kids, so UK family holidays are always going to be a popular choice for thousands of us.

 TREDETHICK FARM COTTAGES offers fabulous fun for kids

 If you’ve read my travel section before, you’ll know I love a farm stay.
 And this all started with a trip to Tredethick nearly two years ago.
 It rained pretty much the entire time we were there but we still had the BEST time.
 I’d go back there in a heartbeat.
 Anywhere that can entertain a three year old and 17 month old twins for an entire weekend is doing something right in my book.

 Children will love ‘farm experience’

 Cornwall’s Tredethick has eight stylish holiday cottages converted from barns and contain everything you need for young kids.
 It saves you having to take about five cars worth of ‘stuff’.
-On site there is an indoor pool, soft play, play park, balance bike track, trampoline, indoor play barn, farm trail, and even a hot tub garden.
+On site there is an indoor pool, soft play, play park, balance bike track where you can ride your two seater bike, trampoline, indoor play barn, farm trail, and even a hot tub garden.
 But the highlight for us was the animal feeding.
 Owner Ashlyn and manager Jenny gave the kids a real ‘farm experience’ each morning letting them feed the piglets, pigs, goats, alpacas and chickens.
 The boys were in their element.
 Read more about Tredethick here.

 BLUESTONE is great choice when looking at UK family holidays